Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 The payment terms deviate from our general travel terms.

 The registration fee is 4,400 SEK.
-An additional 5,600 is paid at the latest 120 days before.
-The remainder is paid at the latest 60 days before the trip begins.
-Upon cancellation up to 60 days before the workshop's start nothing more than the booking fee and invoice number 2 of 5,600 kr is charged, however Fokus retains this.
-Upon later cancellation than 60 days before the workshop the full price is charged, regardless of the reason for cancellation.
+An additional 5,600 is paid no later than 120 days before.
+The remainder is paid no later than 60 days before the trip begins.
+In case of cancellation up to 60 days before the workshop begins, nothing more than the booking fee and invoice number 2 of 5,600 kr is charged, however Fokus retains this.
+In case of later cancellation than 60 days before the workshop, the full price is charged, regardless of the reason for cancellation.

 Insurance

-In collaboration with Europeiska ERV we offer a complement to your home insurance and a cancellation protection.
-All to make you as secure as possible on your trip.
+In collaboration with Europeiska ERV, we offer a complement to your home insurance and cancellation protection.
+All to make you feel as safe as possible on your trip.
 Read more about what the insurance covers and

 Good to know